Hoarding (animal behavior): Shared or individual hoarding

+Wolves, foxes, and coyotes identify their food caches by scent-marking them, usually after they have been emptied.

 Pilfering

 Pilferage occurs when one animal takes food from another animal's larder.

 Some species experience high levels of cache pilferage, up to 30% of the supply per day.
-Models of scatter hoarding suggested the value of cached food is equal to the hoarders ability to retrieve it.
+Models of scatter hoarding suggested the value of cached food is equal to the hoarder's ability to retrieve it.

 Reciprocal pilfering

 It has been observed that members of certain species, such as rodents and chickadees, act as both hoarder and pilferer.
 In other words, pilfering can be reciprocal and, thus, tolerable.
-Although this kind of food caching system seems cooperative, it has been suggested that it is actually driven by the selfish interests of the individual.

 Recaching

 Animals recache the food that they've pilfered from other animal's caches.

 For example, 75% percent of mildly radioactive (thus traceable) Jeffrey pine seeds cached by yellow pine chipmunks were found in two cache sites, 29% of the seeds were found in three sites, 9.4% were found in four sites and 1.3% were found in five sites over a 3-month period.
 These results, and those from other studies, demonstrate the dynamic nature of the food supplies of scatter hoarding animals.